turingschool/career-development-curriculum-site/module_four/negotiations.md

 Outcome: Hiring Manager emailed back with an updated offer of $100k.

+## Check For Understanding

+* Self Reflect:  What feelings come up for you when thinking about negotiating your next offer?
+What was something that you found helpful from this lesson in regards to negotiation?
+* Evaluating the entirety of an offer is a best practice.
+What benefits are important to you?
+List a few in a negotiation document.
+* What parts of negotiating the offer raises questions for you?

+#### Make a list of these questions now and during Week 1 a survey will be provided to capture those questions before a live workshop session is held.

 ### Resources
 * [Use this Worksheet to walk through the steps](https://docs.google.com/document/d/17s-KWuoPFECqIFbp64wlG3P9bUbrQRTXha7tLnXU788/edit?usp=sharing)
 * Turing Salary Data